One Brilliant Trick to Keep Your Learners Transfixed

 How Can You Add a Dose of the Unexpected to Your Courses?

 Good news!
-Transfixing learners doesn’t need to be a budget-buster, nor take your content deep into slapstick territory.
+Transfixing your learners doesn’t need to be a budget-buster, nor take your content deep into slapstick territory.
 Here are just a few creative ideas to play with (see what I did there?):

 - Brainstorming treatments for your content?
 Try doing a little design mapping to uncover and explore your ideas from many different angles.
 Get the low-down and a walk-thru of one design mapping technique here.